 Kate Evans made a dramatic switch of career just over three years ago.
 Having been a registrar in emergency medicine she decided to take on a franchise running swimming classes for babies.
 Her move has just won her the franchisee of the year award from Encouraging Women into Franchising.
 Workingmums.co.uk spoke to her.

 Kate Evans made a dramatic switch of career just over three years ago.
-Having been a registrar in emergency medicine she decided to take on a franchise running swimming classes for babies.
+Having been a registrar in emergency medicine she decided to change her career, starting a swimming franchise running swimming classes for babies.
 Her move has just won her the franchisee of the year award from Encouraging Women into Franchising.

 Mum-of-two Kate was nominated for the award by the head office of her franchise Water Babies.
 Another Water Babies franchisee was a finalist for new franchisee of the year – a good result for the franchise which is celebrating its 10th anniversary this summer.